 While the weapon is mentioned, it’s never really described in the available report, which only states that it would be a handheld grenade launcher that would fire shot ammunition, so it is essentially a large, single-shot shotgun.

 Project Horizon also looked to utilize the Nuclear Davy Crockett recoilless gun and non-nuclear missile munitions.
-However, these seem to be aimed at more offensive operations and to combat near and far space ships and satellites.
+However, these seem to be aimed at more offensive operations and at combating near and far spaceships and satellites.

 A launch that never happened